-In August 2012, as part of an initiative to seek certain more focused collaborations intended to allow us to offset our research costs, the Company entered into an agreement with MyoKardia, Inc., an early-stage biopharmaceutical company.
-Under an agreed research plan, scientists from MyoKardia and our FTEs conduct research focused on small molecule therapeutics that inhibit cardiac sarcomere proteins.
-The Company provides to MyoKardia access to certain research facilities, FTEs and other resources at agreed reimbursement rates that approximate our costs.
+In August 2012, the Company entered into a collaboration agreement with MyoKardia, Inc. Under an agreed research plan, scientists from MyoKardia and our FTEs conduct research focused on small molecule therapeutics that inhibit cardiac sarcomere proteins.
+The Company provided to MyoKardia access to certain research facilities, and continues to provide FTEs and other resources at agreed reimbursement rates that approximate our costs.
 The Company is the primary obligor in the collaboration arrangement, and accordingly, the Company records expense reimbursements from MyoKardia as research and development revenue.

 Research and development revenue from MyoKardia was as follows (in thousands):